firegloves/MemPOI/README.md

                     .build();
 ```

-Keep in mind that when you use custom styles you need to pass the workbook from outside, otherwise you could encounter problems.
-This is an example:
+This is an example setting a custom CellStyle for header's cells:

 ```
 CellStyle headerCellStyle = workbook.createCellStyle();